 - The Results tab is only available for org chart and project-based review cycles.
 Reviews created by automated rules do not have a Results tab and cannot be analyzed.

 - Fields in review results are frozen at the time a review cycle was launched.
 For example, an employee who was moved to a different department during the review cycle will appear under their original department.

 This article contains the following topics:

 - Navigate to Admin > Reviews > Performance reviews.

 - Click Select comparisons to choose up to ten questions you wish to analyze.

 Filter your data

-Use the filter bar at the top of the Results page to filter your data set by user attributes or review group (self, peer, upward, downward).
+Use the filter bar at the top of the Results page to filter your data set by fields or review group (self, peer, upward, downward).

-Adding multiple attributes will require reviewees to meet both conditions, whereas applying multiple values within a single attribute will show reviewees who meet either condition.
+Adding multiple fields will require reviewees to meet both conditions, whereas applying multiple values within a single field will show reviewees who meet either condition.
 For example, filtering for Gender = Female and Department = Engineering + Product will show responses about all women in the engineering and product departments.

 Group your data